AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

 ## Prerequisites

-The system is deployed and run using [docker-compose](https://docker.com) and [docker](https://docker.com).
+The system is deployed and run using [docker-compose](https://docker.com) and [Docker](https://docker.com).
 These need to be available.
-* There needs to be a [Keycloak](https://www.keycloak.org/) server available and you need admin privileges (ability to create realms, users etc.).
+* There needs to be a [Keycloak](https://www.keycloak.org/) server available and you need admin privileges (to create realms, users etc. in Keycloak).

 ## Project Setup